ponhvoan/tirnu/README.md

-## Expose and Conquer: Fully Test-Time Adaptation via Unlearning Nuisance Factors
+## Uncover and Conquer: Fully Test-Time Adaptation via Unlearning Nuisance Factors

 This repo contains the source code for the implementation of TIRNU in PyTorch.
 We address the challenging but practical setting of fully test-time adaptation, where there is no access to source training data, and the model is updated only using unlabelled (target) test data.